renovatebot/renovate/website/docs/configuration-options.md

 Using this configuration option allows you to apply common configuration and policies across all Node.js version updates even if managed by different package managers (`npm`, `yarn`, etc.).

-Check out our [Node.js documentation](https://renovatebot.com/docs/node) for a comprehsneive explanation of how the `node` option can be used.
+Check out our [Node.js documentation](https://renovatebot.com/docs/node) for a comprehensive explanation of how the `node` option can be used.

 ## npm